AzureAD/microsoft-authentication-library-for-js/lib/msal-react/docs/migration-guide.md

 If you need to obtain an access token outside the context of `MsalProvider` you can use the `PublicClientApplication` instance directly and call `getAllAccounts()` to get the account object.

+⚠️**IMPORTANT**: Only attempt silent token acquisition outside the context of `MsalProvider`.
+You should not call an interactive method (redirect or popup) outside the context of `MsalProvider`.

-**Note:** The example below shows initialization of `PublicClientApplication` for demonstration purposes.
-We recommend you initialize `PublicClientApplication` once per page load and use the same instance you provide to `MsalProvider`.
+**Note:** The example below shows initialization of `PublicClientApplication` for demonstration purposes. `PublicClientApplication` should only be initialized once per page load and you should use the same instance here that you provide to `MsalProvider`.

 ```javascript
 import { PublicClientApplication } from "@azure/msal-browser";